 At Anderson Bradley Krant, Carolyn represents both plaintiffs and defendants in employment disputes, specializing in wrongful termination, sexual harassment, discrimination, whistleblower and overtime claims.
 She counsels employers on how to avoid such claims, and she helps employers draft a wide range of agreements, including independent contractor agreements and severance agreements.
 Carolyn has many clients in health care, freight logistics, in-home care services, and in manufacturing industries.
 She offers a wide range of services, including business purchase and sale transactions, business formations, and representation (for both plaintiff and defense) in civil litigation.
 "I see people coming to the Rogue Valley to start new businesses, and they have no idea where to begin.
 They're faced with questions of corporate formation and employment issues.
 It's amazing to me how many mistakes can be made by people in good faith, because they simply don't know where the law draws the line on certain issues.
 I'd like to help people keep on the right side of that line."
-Carolyn has appeared regularly in state and federal court, and she handles cases before agencies such as the U.S. Equal Employment Opportunity Commission (EEOC), the Oregon Bureau of Labor and Industries (BOLI), and the Office of Administrative Hearings.
+Carolyn has appeared regularly in state and federal court, and she regularly handles cases before the Oregon Bureau of Labor and Industries (BOLI) and the Office of Administrative Hearings.
 She has argued cases before both the California and the Oregon Courts of Appeal, the U.S. Ninth Circuit Court of Appeal, and the Ninth Circuit Bankruptcy Appellate Panel.
 She is a member of the Labor and Employment Law section and the Business Law section of the Oregon State Bar.
 She is a member of the Jackson County Bar Association.

 Life Outside of Law